How to Clean Metal Before Welding: 5 Prep Steps

 safe galvanized coating removal

-1. Use a Wire Brush: Start with a wire brush for loose or flaking paint.
-This manual method minimizes dust and fumes.
+1. Use a wire brush: Start with a wire brush on loose or thin coatings to limit dust and surface damage.

 Essential Tools for Effective Metal Cleaning